vincentk/dedekind/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/vincentk/dedekind/maven.yml?branch=main&style=flat-square)
 [![license](https://img.shields.io/github/license/vincentk/dedekind.svg?style=flat-square)](LICENSE)

-Roughly speaking an attempt to reproduce some results of [The simple essence of automatic differentiation](https://arxiv.org/abs/1804.00746#) in a more constrained type system (i.e. modern core java as opposed to haskell).
+Roughly speaking an attempt to reproduce some results of [The simple essence of automatic differentiation](https://arxiv.org/abs/1804.00746#) in a modern core java (as opposed to haskell).

 This is a multi-module maven project with the following layout: